Chris Javier: Playoffs

-International
+International career

 Javier suited up for the Philippine national team that competed in the 2016 FIBA Asia Challenge in Tehran.
-He averaged 3.6 points, 0.8 rebound, and 9.1 minutes in the five games that he played.
+As a backup big man, he averaged 3.6 points, 0.8 rebounds, and 9.1 minutes in the five games that he played.

+Personal life

+Javier's father Randy once played for the Adamson Soaring Falcons.
+Javier also owns an auto shop in his hometown.